EarthObservation/RVT_py/docs/start_vis.rst

     # call the method default.get_hillshade() which uses the set parameters and returns the hillshade numpy array
     hillshade_arr = default.get_hillshade(dem_arr=dem_arr, resolution_x=dem_x_resolution, resolution_y=dem_y_resolution, no_data=dem_no_data)

-    # if we don't need the hillshade array and we just want to save hillshade, we can directly call the default.save_hillshade() method
+    # if we don't need the hillshade array and we just want to save the
+    # hillshade, we can directly call the default.save_hillshade() method
-    # this method also uses the set hillshade parameters and saves visualization as GeoTIFF in dem_path directory
+    # this method also uses the set hillshade parameters and saves the
+    # visualization as a GeoTIFF in the dem_path directory
-    # if we also want the 8bit version of the result we set save_8bit=True
+    # to save the 8bit version of the result, set save_8bit=True
     default.save_hillshade(dem_path=dem_path, save_float=True, save_8bit=True)

 Configuring visualization parameters